Blue Jays vs. Phillies MLB Betting Odds, Trends & Prediction

 Blue Jays vs. Phillies MLB BETTING PREDICTION

 Take Philadelphia.
-The Phillies are 18-4 in their last 22 games overall, are 26-9 in their last 35 home games and are 26-9 in their last 35 interleague games.
-On the other side, the Blue Jays are 3-9 in their last 12 games overall, are 1-4 in their last five games against the Phillies and are 1-5 in their last six road games.
+The Phillies are 18-3 in their last 21 games overall, are 5-1 in their last six games versus the Blue Jays and are a perfect 11-0 in their last 11 home games.
+On the other side, the Blue Jays are 3-10 in their last 13 games overall, are 1-6 in their last seven road games and are 2-6 in their last eight road games when playing the Phillies at Citizens Bank Park.